Preparation and stages to consider ahead of GDPR

 (1) For more information on the upcoming GDPR workshops that will be conducted to assist Organizations in their preparation, please contact Maravilhosa: firstname.lastname@example.org

-Maria Pittordis was born in Cyprus and currently resides in the UK.
-She is the Global Head of the Marine, Trade and Energy Division of Hill Dickinson LLP.
-Her focus is on commercial, litigation, casualty response and regulatory including EU Directives and Regulations.
-Maria has been involved in advising on GDPR across a whole spectrum of industries and clients.
+Maria Pittordis was born in Cyprus and was residing in the UK.
+She was the Global Head of the Marine, Trade and Energy Division of Hill Dickinson LLP.
+Her focus was on commercial, litigation, casualty response and regulatory including EU Directives and Regulations.
+Maria had been involved in advising on GDPR across a whole spectrum of industries and clients.
+Maria passed away in October 2017 but her legacy remains.

 If you enjoyed this interview, share it with your friends so they can benefit from it as well and visit my Blog for more free resources!